Unipotent character sheaves and strata of a reductive group

 Our definition of the map (a) is based on the generalized Springer correspondence of \cite{L84}, especially in bad characteristic.

-In 1.11 we use the map (a) to give a new parametrization of $CS(H_r)$.
+In 1.11 we use the map (a) to give a new parametrization of $CS(H_r)$ which differs from the known classification \cite{L86} in terms of two sided cells in the Weyl group.
 This involves associating to each stratum a very small collection of finite groups which come from unipotent classes in bad characteristic.
 (It would be interesting to give a definition of these finite groups and of the resulting parametrization which is purely in characteristic $0$.)